gammasim/simtools/docs/source/guidelines.rst

 ============

 Dependencies on python packages are listed in the `environment file <https://github.com/gammasim/gammasim-tools/blob/master/environment.yml>`_.
-Some of the packages installed are used for the development only and not needed for executing Gammasim-tools applications.
+Some of the packages installed are used for the development only and not needed for executing gammasim-tools applications.

 Integration with CORSIKA and sim_telarray